Course: All PhDs in the Faculties of Science and Engineering and Humanities and Social Sciences

 For applicants for Economics and Finance, you will first be admitted onto the MRes programme for one year.
 Then, subject to good progress, you will be transferred onto the PhD programme for the second, third and fourth years.

-The deadline for applications is 31 January 2018.
+The deadline for applications is 31 January 2019 but we accept applications from November 2018.

 Siying Wang, PhD Electronic Engineering, China